Die Hauptstadt, Capricorn

 ‘You performed well’?
 Man, Francis’s people skills still are kinda shot, huh?
 Talk about waitin’ until the last minute ta enter the scene.

 “Now only one more tower remains,” Francis continued, staring at Jericho.
 “But I’m here to tell you something else.
 I’ve found Nico, Cadence.
 And the True Conductor connected to you too.”

 Feeling Cadence’s relief curl in his chest, Jericho pressed, “And Alice?”

 Francis shook his head, before continuing: “It’s bad.
-I don’t have gates on the actual site location—they’ve been removed—so I wasn’t able to see Nico’s or the others’ conditions.”
+I don’t have gates on the actual site location—they’ve been removed—so I wasn’t able to see the conditions of Nico or the others.”

 “Where?”
 Jericho pressed.